AppiumTestDistribution/AppiumTestDistribution/docs/setup.md

 appium plugin install --source=npm appium-device-farm
 ```

-## Installation - Client

-No special action is needed to make things work on the client side.

-Add the below dependencies in your pom.xml (Master)

 ### Please make sure you have installed Appium v2.0 and [appium-device-farm](https://github.com/AppiumTestDistribution/appium-device-farm) plugin

+## Maven Dependency
+Add the below dependencies in your pom.xml (Master) if you want to use the latest commit from the master branch.

 ```
 <dependency>